 Spaghetti and baking soda!?

-Later, I got to know that this trick is very popular among Japanese people who live abroad who also cannot get premade Ramen noodles, so it's not only me who thinks the trick is good enough!
+Later, I got to know that this trick is very popular among Japanese people who live abroad who also cannot easily buy ramen noodles, so it's not only me who thinks the trick is good enough!

 The trick is, cook normal spaghetti in water, salt and baking soda mix!
 That's it!
 You can see the full instructions and measurements to make your own ramen noodles from spaghetti and baking soda here.
 I know it doesn't sound promising but trust me and the other folks on that one.

 I find this trick works especially well for abura soba too!